-Acorns offers two plans: Lite at $1/month and Personal at $3/month.
+The Acorns app offers three plans: Assist at $1/month for those experiencing financial hardship, Personal at $3/month, and Family at $5/month.
 The platform doesn’t have hidden fees, and they also reimburse any ATM fees you might incur.

 M1 Finance is a money management platform and trading app designed to help users save more money and invest their funds for free.
 The platform also doubles as a financing website, as users are able to borrow funds at decent rates if they have at least $10,000 invested.

-NVSTR is a great example of why it’s important to read the fine print before jumping into any of these services.
-On their website, NVSTR claims you receive up to $1,000 in “free cash after joining.
+Tornado is a great example of why it’s important to read the fine print before jumping into any of these services.
+On their website, Tornado claims you receive up to $1,000 in “free cash after joining”.
 Cashback is also distributed for each successful referral.
 Not too bad, right?

-It’s also important to consider that NVSTR charges a $4.50 commission per stock trade.
+It’s also important to consider that Tornado charges a $4.50 commission per stock trade.
 But keep in mind that many platforms, like Robinhood, Fidelity, and Schwab, now offer commission-free trades.

 Stockpile is an online investing platform that lets new users get started with just $5.
 I’m detecting a pattern here.

 On Stockpile, you can buy fractional shares of upwards of 1,000 stocks and ETFs.
-Stockpile is free to sign up for, but the service does charge a 99-cent fee on each trade.
+Stockpile is free to sign up for the first month, but the service charges a $4.95 monthly membership fee after the free trial period.